 This week we celebrate Veteran’s Day so let’s remember our Vets.
-About 200,000 US veterans leave the military and enter the civilian workforce each year, and they have excellent skills.
+According to the US General Accountability Office, about 200,000 US veterans leave the military and enter the civilian workforce each year, and they have excellent skills.
 Hiring veterans is a smart recruiting strategy.
-In addition, companies can earn a tax credit of $5,600 for hiring returning hero veterans who are long-term unemployed and up to $9,600 for hiring long-term unemployed veterans with service-connected disabilities (known as wounded warriors).
+After recent changes, the Returning Heroes Tax Credit now provides incentives of up to $5,600 for hiring unemployed veterans, and the Wounded Warriors Tax Credit doubles the existing Work Opportunity Tax Credit for long-term unemployed veterans with service-connected disabilities, to up to $9,600.
 More on the tax credits below.

 Veterans leave the military with various valuable skills including technical work, policing, network system analysis, engineering, food service operations, supply chain management, and healthcare.

 Besides, veterans, according to a survey of organizations by Orion Talent, often have higher job acceptance and retention rates than other employees.

 Many employers may resist veteran recruiting due to concerns about veterans successfully transitioning civilian work life and disabilities such as Post Traumatic Stress Disorder.
 There are, however, many successful strategies to overcome issues of transition and PTSD.

 Veterans represent a ready workforce eager to begin careers outside of the military.

 Here are six strategies to improve your ability to attract and hire veterans: